 Press release by Safer Roads Partnership

-The Safer Roads Partnership in West Mercia has launched a campaign, aimed at 17 to 24 year olds, to help reduce casualties and deaths on the region's roads.
+The Safer Roads Partnership in West Mercia is today launching a new campaign, aimed at cyclists and pedestrians, to help reduce casualties and deaths on Shropshire's roads.

 Over the past three years (2005-2007) 8% of all recorded collisions within West Mercia (Shropshire, Worcestershire & Herefordshire) involved pedal cycles, whilst 12% involved pedestrians.
 A third of all pedal cycle and pedestrian casualties were in the 10-19 age bracket and last year alone there were 4 fatalities involving cycles and 13 pedestrian fatalities.

 Advertising on buses, within leisure centres and cinemas will be running through July and August and the campaign will also be targeting motorists to make them more aware of the risks that are present when sharing the road with other users.